-The Campus President or Academic Dean (or designee) must provide a written notice of SAP Advising status.
+The Academic Dean/Director of Education (or designee) must provide a written notice of SAP Advising status.
 The following timelines apply for all students placed on SAP Advising status:

-- Students must receive the notification by the third (3) calendar day of the subsequent module; and - Must be advised within ten (10) calendar days after the module start.
+- o Students must receive the notification by the third (3) calendar day of the subsequent module; and - Must be advised within ten (10) calendar days after the module start.
 The (10) calendar days should exclude schedule breaks and Holidays.